Yash-777/pcf_buildpack/README.md

 ## Buildpack v/s Docker approach

 CF supports both approaches for an application deployment
--   First where developer creates a container ready with an application and all its run time and dependencies prepackaged and reday to deploy.
+-   First where developer creates a container ready with an application and all its run time and dependencies prepackaged and ready to deploy.
--   Second where developer only supplies an application to deploy and CF creates a container.
+-   Second where developer supplies only an application to deploy and CF creates a container.

 However there are few trade-offs between the two approaches as described below,